predsci/idd/README.md

 idd
 ===

-R Package for Infectious Disease Dynamics
+R Package for Infectious Disease Dynamics based on Steven Riley's R package of the same name.